Looking at the Options

 The purpose of the art tour is to expose JBU students to the full experience of seeing, feeling and understanding great art.
 While there is merit to learning through exposure to slides, books, television, lectures and discussions, nothing can replace the impact of seeing something in person.

-Summer study trips are also available for college credit.
+Summer Studies trips are also available for college credit.

-Digital Cinema students join the Visual Art Foundry, the student-led art club.
-The Visual Art Foundry Student Filmmaker Society hosts film screenings and workshops where students can hang out and talk cinema.
+Graphic Design students join the Visual Art Foundry, the student-led art club.
+The Visual Art Foundry Design Mill hosts events and workshops where students can hang out and talk design.
 The VAF also plans other events to connect art students while enriching their art education experience.